Catrat6/Catrat6/README.md

 </div>

 <div align='center'>
-<h4>Currently work as Help Desk Tier 1 for a SaaS focused on N.E.M.T routing</h4>
+<h4>🚑 Currently work as Help Desk Tier 1 for a SaaS focused on N.E.M.T routing</h4>
-<h4>FreeLance Webdesigner</h4>
+<h4>🕸️ FreeLance Webdesigner</h4>
-<h4>Highly interested in working as a Python Developer but currently just a hobbyist</h4>
+<h4>🐍 Highly interested in working as a Python Developer but currently just a hobbyist</h4>
 </div>

 <div align='center'>